matthiaskrgr/cargo-cache/README.md

     -d, --dry-run                Don't remove anything, just pretend -g, --gc                     Recompress git repositories (may take some time) -h, --help                   Prints help information
-    -i, --info                   Print information cache directories, what they are for and what can be savely deleted -l, --list-dirs              List all found directory paths -V, --version                Prints version information
+    -i, --info                   Print information cache directories, what they are for and what can be safely deleted -l, --list-dirs              List all found directory paths -V, --version                Prints version information
 OPTIONS: